Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 Free XML editors

-Several of the editors are available free of charge for demo/examination, but as far as is known, the only two entirely open-source editors are XMLCopyEditor and Emacs (with nxml-mode for RNG schemas, or with psgml-mode for DTDs).
-Emacs is multiplatform (Windows, Linux, and Apple Mac); XMLCopyEditor is Windows and Linux only at the moment.
+Several editors are available free of charge for demo/examination, but as far as is known, the only open-source editors are XMLCopyEditor and Emacs (with nxml-mode for RNG schemas, or with psgml-mode for DTDs); and the data editors/IDEs EditiX and IntelliJ (with a Visual Studio extension).
+Emacs, EditiX, and IntelliJ are multiplatform (Windows, Linux, and Apple Mac); XMLCopyEditor is Windows and Linux.
+EditiX is available on a 30–day trial.

 Michael Sperberg-McQueen writes: